andrewchambers/linux-seed/README.md

 # Notes

-- The build system is based on https://github.com/apenwarr/redo, however the project doesn't require this thans to './support/do'.
+- The build system is based on https://github.com/apenwarr/redo, however the project doesn't require this thanks to './support/do'.
 - Most patches in the patches directory came from either Nixos or https://github.com/richfelker/musl-cross-make/.